vicsharp-shibusa/kyna/README.md

 [Phase 1.7](https://github.com/vicsharp-shibusa/kyna/milestone/11) was the stretch in which we added [polygon.io](https://polygon.io/) support.
 Polygon.io is a data provider for historical and real-time stock, options, indices, and crypto data.

+[Phase 2.0](https://github.com/vicsharp-shibusa/kyna/milestone/15) is a second round of development currently underway.

 The Kyna MVP project has come to a close.
 A lot of good work was done, many lessons were learned, and the project's output will be useful in the upcoming project(s).

+---

 ### YouTube

 This project's progress is being chronicled on a [YouTube channel Playlist](https://www.youtube.com/playlist?list=PLGw44r0iH8bayhAUZsMaK15Ny7--x8Mq_).
 For more information about the thought processes behind various choices, please subscribe to the channel.

+---

 ### Backtesting Approach